jofmi/agentpy/docs/overview.rst

 of agents with boolean operators.
 The following command, for example, would select all agents with an id above one::

-    self.agents.select(self.agents.id > 1)
+    agents.select(agents.id > 1)

-Further examples can be found in the :class:`AgentList` reference or the :doc:`agentpy_virus_spread` model.
+Further examples can be found in the :doc:`reference_sequences` reference or the :doc:`agentpy_virus_spread` model.

 .. _overview_environments: